Elimination Chamber (2014): Preliminary matches

 The actual pay-per-view opened with Big E defending the Intercontinental Championship against Jack Swagger.
 In the end, Swagger applied a Patriot Lock on Big E, but Big E performed an Enziguiri on Swagger to break the hold and executed a Big Ending on Swagger to retain the title.

-Next, The New Age Outlaws (Road Dogg and Billy Gunn) defended the WWE Tag Team Championship against The Usos (Jimmy Uso and Jey Uso).
+Next, The New Age Outlaws (Road Dogg and Billy Gunn) defended the WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
 The ending saw Jimmy perform a Superkick on Road Dogg, causing him to fall off the apron.
 Gunn pinned Jimmy with a roll-up to retain the titles.

 After that, Titus O'Neil faced Darren Young.
 O'Neil executed a Clash of the Titus on Young to win the match.

 In the fourth match, The Shield (United States Champion Dean Ambrose, Seth Rollins, and Roman Reigns) faced The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan).
 During the match, Ambrose fought with Wyatt into the arena stands, taking Ambrose out of the match.
 Harper and Rowan executed a double Chokeslam through a broadcast table on Rollins.
 In the climax, Reigns attempted a Spear on Wyatt, but Harper stood in the way and received a Spear from Reigns.
 Wyatt executed Sister Abigail on Reigns to win the match.

 Next, AJ Lee defended the WWE Divas Championship against Cameron.
 Cameron won by disqualification after Tamina Snuka attacked her with a Clothesline, meaning AJ retained the title.

 In the penultimate match, Batista faced Alberto Del Rio.
+During the match Batista was heavily booed, with "Bootista" chants breaking out.
 In the closing moments, Del Rio attempted to apply the Cross Armbreaker on Batista, but Batista pushed Del Rio into an exposed turnbuckle and executed a Batista Bomb on Del Rio to win the match.